Isaac Newton (1642-1727) was a great mathematician and a great

 "I here use the word attraction in general for any endeavour, of what kind soever, made by bodies to approach each other ; whether (as Gilbert) that endeavour arise from the action of the bodies themselves as tending mutually to or agitating each other by spirits emitted ; or whether (as Descartes etc) it arises from the action of the aether or of the air or of any medium whatsoever whether corporeal or incorporeal any how impelling bodies placed therin towards each other.
 In the same sense I use the word impulse, not defining in this treatise the species or physical qualities of forces but investigating the quantities and mathematical proportions of them"

-Clearly to Newton bodies moved, but experiment could not decide if they were actually being pushed by others or moving themselves - there is no evidence to decide between dead matter and active matter or between 'A moves B', and 'B moves itself in response to A'.
+Clearly to Newton bodies moved, but experiment could not definitely decide if they were actually being pushed by others or moving themselves - there is no evidence to decide between dead matter and active matter or between 'A moves B', and 'B moves itself in response to A'.
 But in fact Newton did get actual attraction physics to fit the evidence and could not get the then current Descartes push-physics to fit the evidence.
-A better science translation of Newton's Latin 'spiritus emmisos' here maybe would not be 'spirits emitted' but maybe 'incorporeal emissions', 'energy emissions', 'incorporeal agitating emissions' or 'energy signal emissions'?
+A better science translation of Newton's Latin 'spiritus emmisos' here maybe would not be 'spirits emitted' but 'incorporeal emissions', 'energy emissions', 'incorporeal agitating emissions' or 'energy signal emissions'?
 His only other publication 'Opticks' which he published both in English and in Latin he used the phrases 'magnetick effluvia' and 'effluvia magnetica' and only used 'spirits' for 'flammable fluids'.
-But in the General Scholium ending his Principia he does indicate a maybe less scientific view on 'spirits' within bodies reacting to such emissions ?)
+But in the General Scholium ending his Principia he does indicate a maybe less scientific view on 'spirits' within bodies reacting to such emissions?)